sirrice/scorpion/README.md

 ========

-Python Setup
+Install

-    pip install
+    pip install scorpion
-      dateutils
-      flask
-      flask-cache
-      flask-compress
-      nltk
-      matplotlib
-      numpy
-      orange
-      psycopg2
-      python-dateutil
-      rtree
-      scipy
-      sqlalchemy

-Database Setup

-    createdb status

-Run for each database/table you want to run scorpion over
+Run the following for each database/table you want to run scorpion over.
+The script replaces NULL values with surrogates and removes nested quotes.

     python fixnulls.py <dbname> <tablename>

-At this point, the command line programs are not-so-good, so switch over to the summary package, which is a webserver that provides a front-end interface.
+The command line programs included with this package are immature.
+The `dbwipes` package integrates with scorpion and proves a visual front-end interface.